hawslc/english-language/README.md

 <p></p>
 Here are some notes about the different subprograms of this project:

-A note on the name maker: It uses patterns in the english language to form words in a smarter way than pure chance.
+Name maker: It uses patterns in the english language to form words in a smarter way than pure chance.
+Random word: picks a random word from the selected dictionary.
+Word searcher: searches for words that start with a specific character sequence and an (optional) specified.